emilybache/GildedRose-Refactoring-Kata/texttests/README.md

 While you're here, change the settings for editor and diff program to match your preferences.
 By default it uses 'subl' and 'meld'.
 It will accept any editors or diff programs that you can run from the command line.

-## running TextTest
+## Running TextTest

+The instructions are slightly different depending on your platform.

+### Running TextTest on Linux or MacOS

-There is a convenience script - either 'start_texttest.sh' or 'start_texttest.bat' depending on your platform.
-This script will install a virtual python environment, install texttest, then run the tests on the console.
+There is a convenience script 'start_texttest.sh' in the root folder of this repo.
+This script assumes you already have Python installed.
+This script will first create a virtual python environment and install texttest if you haven't done that before, then run the tests.

+### Running TextTest on Windows

+Download the installer as explained on [TextTest.org](http://www.texttest.org/getting_started/install_windows.html).
+Make sure the texttest executable is on your PATH.
+Then use the convenience script 'start_texttest.bat'  in the root folder of this repo to run the tests on the console.

+Windows may warn you that it doesn't trust this installer and be reluctant to download it.
+If you prefer not to continue with this, an alternative is to run TextTest via Python.
+First install Python then use the convenience script 'start_texttest_from_python.bat'.

+## Interpreting Test Results

 You should see output like this if the test passes: